-He has attracted students from vastly different fields, like Michael Cherry, Aleck Karis, as well as Jon Batiste, Roger Lent and Polly Ferman among others.
+He has attracted students from vastly different fields, like Aleck Karis, Michael Cherry, Sonia Rubinsky as well as Oscar Winner Jon Batiste, Roger Lent and Polly Ferman, among others.

 Born in São Paulo, Brazil in 1941, Mr. Daghlian has lived in New York City since 1968.
 He attended the Seminários de Música Pro-Arte in São Paulo and the Manhattan School of Music in New York.
 His influential piano teachers include Elza Feltrini (schools of Luigi Chiaffarelli and Wilhelm Kempff) and Anna Stella Schic (schools of Martin Krause and Marguerite Long).

 He has given Master Classes at the University of California (UCSD) and at the São Paulo State University (UNICAMP).
 He has also been a visiting professor at UCSD.
 Daghlian has taught at the Manhattan School of Music and was adjunct piano faculty at the Aaron Copland School of Music at Queens College.
 He is a performance associate at Hunter College and a private teacher and coach.

 Mr. Daghlian has served as a jury member for competitions at New England Conservatory of Music, Boston; The Musical Merit Foundation of Greater San Diego; Porto Alegre Symphony Orchestra, Brazil and São Paulo State Symphony Orchestra, Brazil.